omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 - Consider removing or deprioritising unavailable items from user-facing interfaces.
 - For unavailable items, provide clear messaging about restock dates or alternatives for user communication.
 - Implement notification systems for when unavailable items become available again.

+### Conversion Rates by Hour of the Day Analysis:
+- Schedule promotional emails or notifications during peak conversion hours (4-8 PM) when users are most likely to complete purchases.
+- Consider offering time-limited discounts during these periods to further incentivize purchases.
+- Ensure customer service and support teams are adequately staffed during peak conversion hours to handle potential inquiries.
+- Optimize website performance during these critical periods to prevent technical issues that could hinder conversions.
+- Correlate these conversion patterns with traffic sources to determine if certain channels drive more conversions during specific times.
+-